cxl-micron-reskit/famfs/README.md

 Famfs enables a number of advantages when the compute jobs scale out:

-* Large datasets can exist as one shared copy in a famfs file
+* Large datasets can exist as one shared copy in a famfs file, effectively de-duplicating memory
-* Sharded data need not be re-shuffled if the data is stored in famfs files
+* Shuffling and sharding can be avoided if enough FAM is available, potentially removing the quadratic order of data distribution
 * When an app memory-maps a famfs file, it is directly accessing the memory;
   unlike block-based file systems, data is not read (or faulted) into local memory in order to be accessed